Better-HPC/keystone-api/docs/index.md

-# Keystone-API
+# Keystone REST API

-Keystone-API provides the core REST interface for the Keystone platform.
+The Keystone REST API serves as the primary application layer for the Keystone platform.
-As the primary application layer, it orchestrates critical services supporting both user-facing and automated workloads.
+In addition to defining underlying business logic, it is responsible for orchestrating critical services to support user-facing functionality and automated workloads.
 This includes managing user authentication, asynchronous background tasks, and HPC integration through Slurm.